 The text passes through professional dictionaries and personal dictionaries for best localization results.
 Whether the text comes from a website, chat text, or from speech recognition (above), Tywi API offers translation into 78 languages through 6 different translation engines and 3 optional engines.
 Some translation engines are better than others for certain languages, and some have existing special dictionaries.
 All are real-time.

 Tywi adds another vital layer of personal and professional dictionaries that can be easily tailored for specific corporations and subject matter.
 Moreover, Translate Your World retains top professional translators around the world who can whip together targeted personal dictionaries for any customer.
-Coming soon: The innovative Tywi Context Engine will become available soon to increase the power of Tywi to control the translation AI (artificial intelligence) by helping translation engines to differentiate between double meanings.
+Coming soon: The innovative Tywi Context Engine will become available to increase the power of Tywi to control the translation AI (artificial intelligence) by helping translation engines to differentiate between double meanings.
 Example: "coat" can be a jacket or a layer like a "coat of paint", and each has a different translation.
 Also, the Tywi Context Engine assures that the translations have the correct gender (male/female), a feature that is not available with any other service.

 Text-to-Speech (computer voices)